trepmal/mini-loops/readme.txt

 Send your mo/po files to me at trepmal (at) gmail.com

 == Upgrade Notice ==

+= 1.1.1 =
+Really sorry guys!
+Apparently one file didn't make it into that last update.

 = 1.1 =
 New: Lots!
 See the changelog for details.